 The opening poem “In the former French Concession” immediately launches the reader into Jeffery’s sensual style, describing fish “big as tables, headless fish, fish curved and smooth as boat hulls” (11) which punctuate the Shanghai streets.
 The imagery, like in many of the poems set in Shanghai, evoke pungent smells and vibrant sights that are both enticing and novel to the speaker.
 At times the novelty of Shanghai slips into a familiar Australian exoticism which uses the aura of a foreign city as a backdrop to a protagonist’s self-discovery.
 For example, “scaffolding” describes Shanghai as hazy or unknowable:

-up river or up
+shang hai means up river or up from the sea

 or above sea level